Walter Baldwin Spencer

-Sir Walter Baldwin Spencer KCMG FRS (23 June 1860 – 14 July 1929), commonly referred to as Baldwin Spencer, was a British-Australian evolutionary biologist, anthropologist and ethnologist.
+Sir Walter Baldwin Spencer KCMG FRS (23 June 1860 – 14 July 1929), commonly referred to as Sir Baldwin Spencer, was a British-Australian evolutionary biologist, anthropologist and ethnologist.
 He is known for his fieldwork with Aboriginal peoples in Central Australia, contributions to the study of ethnography, and academic collaborations with Frank Gillen.
 Spencer introduced the study of zoology at the University of Melbourne and held the title of Emeritus Professor until his death in 1929.
 He was elected a Fellow of the Royal Society in 1900 and knighted in 1916.

 Early life and education

 Spencer was born on 23 June 1860 in Stretford, Lancashire, England to Martha (née Circuit) and Rueben Spencer.
 He was educated at Old Trafford school and Manchester School of Art, where he received training in drawing.

 In 1879, Spencer began study at Owens College (University of Manchester), where he first developed an interest in evolutionary biology.
 In 1884, he obtained a BA in biology from the University of Oxford, with first-class honours.
 Through his time at Oxford, Spencer attended lectures by anthropologist Edward Burnett Tylor, which began a lifelong interest in the field.

 As a graduate, Spencer worked as a teaching assistant to his former professor Henry Nottidge Moseley, where he aided in the transferral of General Pitt-Rivers's collection of anthropological artefacts from the South Kensington Museum to Oxford University, which had built a museum to house it.
 He obtained a fellowship at Lincoln College, Oxford in 1886.